 Bitcoin Vs Binance Coin: Future Predictions

 Naturally, the sudden surge in BNB’s price made any existing price forecasts somewhat redundant.
 However, most leading crypto platforms have endeavoured to re-evaluate things.
-Bitcoin has also experienced record growth in the opening of 2021, so future predictions are where the competition of Bitcoin vs Binance Coin really heats up.
+Bitcoin has also experienced record growth in 2021, so future predictions are where the competition of Bitcoin vs Binance Coin really heats up.

 One of the more optimistic predictions comes from The Economy Forecast Agency.
-The platform believes that BTC will not only hold its recent growth, but actually continue on a similar trajectory, breaking $63,299 per token by the end of the year.
+The platform believes that BTC will not only hold its recent growth, but actually continue on a similar trajectory, breaking $93,299 per token by the end of 2022.

 DigitalCoinPrice has been quick out of the blocks with its revised Binance Coin price prediction.
-The platform sees Binance Coin finishing the year at $893.57.
+The platform sees Binance Coin finishing the year of 2022 at $893.57.

 Once again, The Economy Forecast Agency is remarkably bullish on Binance Coin, with its analysis suggesting that BNB will be closing December on a high of $753.